hlovatt/Concurrency-Utilities/README.md

 #  Concurrency Utilities

+## Introduction
+A set of types and protocols that build from atomicity (`Atomic`) to futures (`Future`) to Reactive Streams.
+Futures are built on to of `Atomic` and Reactives Streams on top of futures.
+All three are useful when writing concurrent programs and the art of sucessfully writing concurrent programs is choosing the most suitable abstraction for the problem.
+When writing a new concurrent program it is suggested that you start with Reactive Streams, since these are the easiest to use, and only if there are problems consider the other abstractions.

-## Including in your project
+## Using in your project
-The easiest way is to clone this project from GitHub inside Xcode 9 and then drag the relevant swift files into your project.
-The files are only small so having a copy shouldn't be an issue.
-If you just want atomicity then you just need `Atomic.swift`, for futures `Future.swift` and `Atomic.swift`, and for reactive streams you need `ReactiveStream.swift`, `Future.swift`, and `Atomic.swift`.
+The easiest way to use these types and protocols in your own code is to clone this project from GitHub inside Xcode 9 and then drag the relevant swift files into your project.
+The files are only small so having a copy shouldn't be an issue (however you will need to manually update).
+If you just want atomicity then you just need `Atomic.swift`, for futures `Future.swift` *and* `Atomic.swift`, and for reactive streams you need `ReactiveStream.swift`, `Future.swift`, *and* `Atomic.swift`.

 ## Atomic
 Provides atomic access to a value; you can `get`, `set` and `update` the value.
 To update a value you supply a closure to `update` that accepts the old value and returns the new value; the `update` method also returns the new value from the closure.
 Calls to `get`, `set` and `update` can occur is any order and from any thread and are guaranteed not to expose partially updated values.
 Calls to `get`, `set` and `update` block until they have completed.
 Update can be used as a lock as well as providing atomicity, e.g.:

-    let lock = Atomic<Void>() // Atomic is a class and therefore can be a `let`; even though value updates.
+    let lock = Atomic<Void>()
     …
     // In thread 1
     lock.update {